kishxrx/jenkins-ci-cd-demo/README.md

 # Building a Robust Jenkins CI/CD Pipeline for a Containerized Node.js Application

-This document chronicles the journey of setting up a simple CI/CD pipeline for a Node.js application using Jenkins and Docker.
-The initial task, as outlined by the internship, was straightforward.
-However, the path to a successful build was fraught with a wide array of real-world technical challenges, from local environment failures to complex cloud configurations.
+This document chronicles an intensive, week-long journey to set up and debug a CI/CD pipeline for a Node.js application using Jenkins and Docker.
+The initial task was straightforward, but the path to a successful build was fraught with a wide array of real-world technical challenges, from catastrophic local environment failures to complex cloud configurations and subtle pipeline logic errors.

 This README serves as a "post-mortem" and a log of the immense troubleshooting, debugging, and persistence required to overcome these hurdles.
 This is Part 1 of the story.